tomgooch/windy-plugin-soarcalc/ReadMe.md

  is not unreasonable because we are interested primarily in what is going on either below the cumulous cloud base or up to the top of blue thermals.
-A treatment of what is going on within convective cloud is complex and of little practical use in this context except to note that "cloud suck" is a real effect and thermal updraft strength is increased in the presence of substantial convective cloud.
+A treatment of what is going on within convective cloud is complex and of little practical use in this context except to note that "cloud suck" is a real effect and thermal updraft strength is increased in the presence of substantial / deep convective cloud.

  The calculation of this quantity starts with the calculation of the virtual (density) temperature at the surface and at every level in the data given to us by the model in order to allow for the fact that moist air is less dense than dry air.